sha2nkt/moyo_toolkit/README.md

 Constructing the MOYO dataset is a huge effort.
-The authors deeply thank Tsvetelina Alexiadis, Taylor McConnell, Claudia Gallatz, Markus Höschle, Senya Polikovsky, Camilo Mendoza, Yasemin Fincan, Leyre Sanchez and Matvey Safroshkin for data collection, Giorgio Becherini for MoSh++, Joachim Tesch and Nikos Athanasiou for visualizations, Zincong Fang, Vasselis Choutas and all of Perceiving Systems for fruitful discussions.
+The authors deeply thank Tsvetelina Alexiadis, Taylor McConnell, Claudia Gallatz, Markus Höschle, Senya Polikovsky, Camilo Mendoza, Yasemin Fincan, Leyre Sanchez and Matvey Safroshkin for data collection, Giorgio Becherini for MoSh++, Joachim Tesch and Nikos Athanasiou for visualizations, Zicong Fan, Vasselis Choutas and all of Perceiving Systems for fruitful discussions.
 This work was funded by the International Max Planck Research School for Intelligent Systems (IMPRS-IS) and in part by the German Federal Ministry of Education and Research (BMBF), Tübingen AI Center, FKZ: 01IS18039B.".